dhis2/training-docs/content/tracker_use/lg_event_reports.md

   - Lab Test Reason
   - Type of test
   - Type of specimen
-- Period : Last Year
+- Period : This Year
 - Org Unit : CHW Mahosot

 Note : here is the location of the org unit in case you are unfamiliar with this hierarchy (01 Vientiane Capital -> 0001 CH Mahosot -> CHW Mahosot)